hmcln/digital-garden/content/index.md

 # What is this?
 Why?

-There are two answers to this question, one is that I simply wanted a blog to write down my thoughts on various things as a device for formulating my own thoughts more clearly.
+There are two answers to these questions, one is that I simply wanted a place to write down my ideas on various things as a device for formulating my own thoughts more clearly.
 The second, is that I needed somewhere to informally coalesce and publish my thoughts on the concept of _flowerworld_.

 ## Flowerworld

-In the year of our lord 2022, I coined the term [flowerworld](./flowerworld.md), and have since explored and explained it many times, but produced nothing concrete to disseminate it broadly.
+In the year of our lord 2022, I coined the term [flowerworld](./posts/flowerworld.md), and have since explored and explained it many times, but produced nothing concrete to disseminate it broadly.
 I have repeatedly set the bar too high - believing that the only way to do the idea justice were big ambitious philosophical